MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth.md

 3. [Add an authentication token to EWS requests](#bk_useToken) that you send.

 > [!NOTE]
 > OAuth authentication for EWS is only available in Exchange as part of Office 365.
-EWS applications require the "Full access to user's mailbox" permission.
+EWS applications must be registered with Azure Active Directory, and require the "Access mailboxes as the signed-in user via Exchange Web Services" permission of "Office 365 Exchange Online (Microsoft.Exchange)".

 To use the code in this article, you will need to have access to the following: